 But first, let’s adequately define the notion of BRT because the term has been much abused.
 According to the official industry standard, BRT is:1,2

-The industry uses a scoring system to define several deployment levels ranging from basic to bronze, silver and gold.1,2 In Canada and the United-States, no gold level project has ever been commissioned.
-Most are classified bronze or basic.
-There are two silver projects in the U-S. It should be noted that many projects purporting to be BRTs do not meet the minimum standards of the basic level.
+The industry uses a scoring system to define several deployment levels ranging from basic to bronze, silver and gold.1,2 For example, in Canada and the United-States, no gold level project has ever been commissioned (most are classified bronze or basic).
+It should be noted that many projects purporting to be BRTs do not meet the minimum standards of the basic level.
 Much more than a simple improvement in bus services, a true BRT service provides infrastructure investments and an operating model that promote speed and efficiency.
 In other words, a BRT system encompasses three pillars: vehicles, infrastructure and efficient operations.

 As part of the ongoing European eBRT 2030 project, the UITP has identified five fundamental criteria to characterize and benchmark a BRT system7: